 To reconcile both groups, several aspects have been identified.
-Thus, business IT alignment can be enabled by means of strong support for the IT showed by senior business executives, involvement of the IT in the business strategy development, a strong mutual understanding, establishment of business IT partnerships, well-prioritized IT project portfolios, and a strong leadership role of the IT (Luftman et al. 1999).
+Thus, business–IT alignment can be enabled by means of strong support for IT shown by senior business executives, involvement of IT in business strategy development, a strong mutual understanding, the establishment of business–IT partnerships, well-prioritized IT project portfolios, and a strong leadership role in IT (Luftman et al., 1999).

 Self-Check Questions

-Please list three measures how to manage business demands.
+Please list three measures for managing business demands.

-project portfolio management
+Project portfolio management

-service catalogs
+Service catalogs

-chargeback
+Chargeback